 The honey coating

-- While waiting, transfer the warm pieces of fried dough to a very large mixing bowl.
+- While waiting, transfer the warm pieces of fried dough to a large mixing bowl.

 - Pour the hot honey glaze over the struffoli.
 With a rubber spatula or wooden spoon, combine gently until well coated.